NBA's Silver says won't regulate what players, employees say

 Silver said he realizes there could be consequences from Morey’s tweet and the NBA’s position on it.

-Chinese state television said Tuesday it will no longer air two NBA preseason games set to be played in the country, which Silver called “unfortunate."
+Chinese state TV said Tuesday it will no longer air two NBA preseason games set to be played in the country, which Silver called “unfortunate."

 Chinese state media has cast the Hong Kong protesters as rioters amid months of clashes.